Testing the Boundary-to-Bound Correspondence with Numerical Relativity: The Boundary to Bound State Relations

 \Delta E_{\mathrm{ell}} (E,J) &=& \Delta E_{\mathrm{hyp}}(E,J) - \Delta E_{\mathrm{hyp}}(E,-J) \\ \Delta J_{\mathrm{ell}} (E,J) &=& \Delta J_{\mathrm{hyp}}(E,J) + \Delta J_{\mathrm{hyp}}(E,-J) \eea where $E < M$ and $J > 0\,M^2$.

-For the analytical information going into our functional form, we choose to use the 3PN conservative equations for radiated energy, derived in \cite{3PN_hyperbolic,3PN_elliptical} and shown to follow the B2B relations in \cite{B2B_paper3}.
-These expressions include terms up to $1/j^{13}$.
+For the analytical information going into our functional form, we choose to use the 3PN conservative equations for radiated energy and angular momentum, derived in \cite{3PN_hyperbolic,3PN_elliptical} and shown to follow the B2B relations in \cite{B2B_paper3}.
+These expressions include even and odd terms up to $1/j^{13}$.
 We will refer to the 3PN conservative equations simply as 3PN.

-While the B2B relations can be used in either direction, using scattering data to determine bound data or vice versa, here we choose to use bound data to predict unbound data.
+While the B2B relations can be used in either direction, assuming we do not include both even and odd terms in our fitting function, here we choose to use bound data to predict unbound data.
 We do so primarily for clarity of presentation.
 We have tested both directions, and our overall findings remain the same.
 On the bound side we place the constraint that the radiated quantity coming from the fit should not deviate from the simulation result by more than 10\% for any data point.
 A significant problem arises from attempting to fit all of our scattering data to a single fitting term.
-While we could include additional fitting terms, we do not in order to avoid overfitting.
-Additionally, while we could include an additional fitting term that cancels out on the hyperbolic side of the B2B relations, for example an even function of angular momentum for the radiated energy from a hyperbolic orbit, doing so would make it difficult to assess the accuracy of the B2B relations.
+Additionally, while we could choose to make our fitting form include both odd and even terms, for example an even function of angular momentum for the radiated energy, doing so would make it difficult to assess the accuracy of the B2B relations as it would leave a free parameter that is not constrained by applying the B2B relations.

 Because the B2B relations may only apply within a certain region of the parameter space, we test them on subsets of our data; we start with our scattering orbits that have the smallest periastron distance, and successively add in orbits with larger periastron distances in increments of $0.25 \,M$.
 We then repeat this procedure in the opposite direction.
 The periastron distances are gauge dependent, but since we are only interested in roughly categorizing the ``strongness" of the interactions, we can nonetheless use it to group the unbound runs.